fairwaves/um-docs/markdown/Software configuration manual.markdown

 ## 5. Configuration via VTY

 VTY can be used for files configuration.
-The configuration commands are available at runtime, but they are not all applied immediately.
+Configuration commands are available at runtime, but they are not all applied immediately.
 It is necessary to save the new configuration and then restart the application.

 #### 5.1 Log in